Study: In 2018 primaries, Democratic voter enthusiasm surges

 Iowa:

-Overall, 110,000 more people voted in the Democratic primaries in 2018 than in 2014 — a 152 percent increase above 2014.
+Overall, 110,000 more people voted in the Democratic primaries in 2018 than in 2014 — a 152 percent increase.
 Meanwhile, 57,000 fewer people voted in the state’s Republican House primaries this year than did four years ago.

 And the lack of contested races doesn’t explain all of the drop-off.
-For instance, in Iowa’s 2nd district, where both the Democrat and Republican were unopposed, the Democratic primary witnessed an increase of 27,000 voters, while the Republicans saw a decline of more than 8,000.
+For instance, in Iowa’s 2nd District, where both the Democrat and Republican were unopposed, the Democratic primary increased by 27,000 voters, while the Republicans had a decline of more than 8,000.

 That difference in enthusiasm could spell trouble for Republicans in two House seats currently rated as tossups by the Cook Political Report.
 In both those races, which were contested on the Democratic side and not on the Republican side, Democratic turnout was up sharply compared to 2014.